NatalieZelenka/ontolopy/_sources/contents/develop.md.txt

     - To build dist files locally, run `python3 setup.py sdist`, and to install those local dist files, you can run `pip3 install -e .`.
 3. Create a [new PR](https://github.com/NatalieThurlby/ontolopy/compare) (Pull Request) from the feature branch to the `dev` branch (this will trigger tests through the `run-tests.yml` GitHub Action)

-## Releasing
+### Creating a new release
-This is the current process for creating a new pypi and GitHub release:
+This is the current process for creating a new PyPI and GitHub release:
 - Once the PR from dev into main is passing all checks
 - Someone will approve the PR from `dev` into `main`
 - Run `python3 setup.py sdist bdist_wheel` on `main` to create dist files to upload when doing GitHub release.
 - fill in the changelog in the docs
-- edit the drafted release, filling in the checklist
+- Create a [new release](https://github.com/NatalieThurlby/ontolopy/releases/new), filling in the checklist
   - copy the changelog to the GitHub release
   - tag the release with the **exact same version number** as the number in `ontolopy/version.py` (the action will fail otherwise)
+  - upload the distribution files.
-- this will automatically run a GitHub action that distributes the package on pypi and stores a version of the docs that will remain available.
+- Creating the release will automatically run a GitHub action that distributes the package on pypi and stores a version of the docs that will remain available.
+Check that it was successful.

-## Ontolopy GitHub Actions
+### Ontolopy's GitHub Actions
 Ontolopy uses GitHub Actions for Continuous Integration to automate updating the docs, running tests, and distributing the package.
 The actions are:
 - [`deploy-site.yml`](https://github.com/NatalieThurlby/ontolopy/actions/workflows/deploy-site.yml): deploys docs (latest) when changes are pulled into `dev`.